CpuID/ecs-discoverer/README.md

 This is one of my first Golang projects I have completed start-to-finish, the codebase could use some splitting up/separation into more modular pieces, but it performs the task required for now so not really too concerned.
+I spent less than a day in total on it.
 I am sure there are lots of improvements that can be made, but being it runs and exits in under 300ms (most of that AWS API latencies), I am happy :)

 ## Details